Billy Ray Cyrus gives ‘epic disaster’ of a performance at Trump’s Liberty Ball

 “When you have technical difficulties you got to just keep going,” he added.
 “Or as President Trump would say, you got to fight!”

-Fans on social media also didn’t hesitate to criticize Cyrus’ gruff-sounding voice, especially while singing “Old Town Road.”
+Fans on social media also didn’t hesitate to criticize Cyrus’ gruff-sounding voice.

-“Billy Ray Cyrus’ performance at Donald Trump’s inaugural Liberty Ball is an epic disaster,” one person wrote on X.
+“Billy Ray Cyrus’ performance at Donald Trump’s inaugural Liberty Ball is an epic disaster,” one person wrote on X (formerly Twitter).

+“That Billy Ray Cyrus ‘performance’ at Liberty ball was absolutely pathetic.
+Worst s*** I’ve seen in a while,” another added.

 Join our commenting forum